Gentle, Angry Women + Q&A12A

 As they retrace the original 110-mile march to Greenham, the three young activists connect with the women who came before them.
 Through this intergenerational exchange, they explore what activism means today, confront the renewed threat of British nuclear armament, and reflect on their own identities and beliefs.
 Gentle, Angry Women is a moving and timely documentary about memory, resistance, and the enduring power of feminist activism.

-International Women’s Day for Peace and Disarmament screening followed by a Q&A (guests TBC).
+International Women’s Day for Peace and Disarmament screening followed by a Q&A with peace activists Marie Walsh, Nuala Young, and Di McDonald.

 Book tickets